 They needed to get out of here.
 There was nothing left for them in this place.

 Without another thought, she shuffled her way carefully into the basement, her head growing foggy, and took hold of the final bottle of scotch that rested at the top of the nearly depleted shelf that had once been stocked full with canned goods.
 For a moment she stood there, breathing the must of the basement and that chalky scent of cement dust.
-She considered taking a pull off the bottle, get herself good and fucked up before dumping it, but instead she simply walked it over to the sump pump pit, twisted off the cap, and drained its contents into the black pool of water therein.
+She considered taking a pull off the bottle, get herself good and messed up before dumping it, but instead she simply walked it over to the sump pump pit, twisted off the cap, and drained its contents into the black pool of water therein.